-The Postdoctoral Certificate Program in clinical and translational science requires:
+The Postdoctoral Certificate Program in Clinical and Translational Science requires:

-- A minimum of 12 Mayo Clinic Graduate School of Biomedical Sciences didactic credits with a minimum GPA of 3.0 on a 4.0 scale
+- A minimum GPA of 3.0 on a 4.0 scale

-|CTSC 5010: Clinical Research Protocol Development
+|CTSC 5010: Clinical Research Proposal Development

 |CTSC 5600: Statistics in Clinical and Translational Research

 Concentrations and elective credits

 Five additional elective credits are required within the 13-credit program.
 Scholars can customize a curriculum that best meets their individual professional goals or choose to focus their elective credits in a concentration area.

 Scholars are encouraged to fulfill electives with clinical and translational science courses (CTSC).
 Other Mayo Clinic Graduate School of Biomedical Sciences courses may be considered with approval.

 The CCaTS Education Programs and Courses webpage provides current and future course schedules (must be logged in to the Mayo Clinic network to access).
 Course descriptions appear in the Mayo Clinic Graduate School of Biomedical Sciences course catalog, which can be found in the Quick Links section of the school's intranet website (must be logged in to the Mayo Clinic network to access).
 Scholars admitted to CCaTS programs are given priority registration in CTSC classes.